 • I always laugh at my jokes.
 Others occasionally join in.

-• I’m not always happy and will forever be a work in progress.
+• I am not always happy and will forever be a work in progress.

 • My extreme confidence is sometimes mistaken for arrogance.